Malaysia

 - Profile: clear headshot + one lifestyle photo; brief, sincere bio with intentions.

-- Messages: suggest a specific plan near a known spot: "Coffee at SkyBar at 18:00?"
+- Messages: suggest a specific plan near a known spot: "Coffee at SkyBar at 18:00?" or "Mish Mash, 20:00?" to show you’re organized.

 - Money: offering to pay first is common; alternating/splitting is normal among urban professionals.